buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/continuous-deployment-applications.md

 - [CentOps](https://github.com/buerokratt/CentOps/blob/main/.github/workflows/build-publish-main.yml)
 - [Mock-Classifier](https://github.com/buerokratt/Mock-Classifier/blob/main/.github/workflows/ci-build-publish-main.yml)

 The CD pipelines in these application code repositories are triggered automatically when changes are merged to `main`.
-This initates the creation of docker containers which are signed and put onto GHCR (GitHub Container Registry).
+This initiates the creation of docker containers which are signed and put onto GHCR (GitHub Container Registry).

 The pipeline in the application repository then triggers the [cd-app-deployment](https://github.com/buerokratt/Infrastructure/blob/main/.github/workflows/cd-app-deployment.yml) pipeline inside the Infrastructure repo using the GitHub CLI's `gh workflow run` command.

 ## How can you trigger deployments manually?

-Sometimes, you might want to deploy applications adhoc.
+Sometimes, you might want to deploy applications ad hoc.
 For this you need to:
 1. Navigate to [cd-app-deployment](https://github.com/buerokratt/Infrastructure/blob/main/.github/workflows/cd-app-deployment.yml) pipeline and select "Run workflow": \
 ![Run workflow screenshot](.images/runworkflow-screenshot.png)
 2. Enter the name of the application package you want to deploy